W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 Press the button.
 The tool will select the active viewport automatically.
 In case of being in a sheet the tool will gather all the vertical viewports on it.

 After selection you will be prompted to define the offsets for top and base and the way we should determine the level (closest, closest above and closest below).
-Keeping “None” will allow you to disregard either top or base constraint and affect only the other one.
+Keeping "None" will allow you to disregard either top or base constraint and affect only the other one.

 Works for vertical views such as sections or elevations.

-Top & Base Offset – Selected Views
+## Top & Base Offset - Selected Views

 Sets the top and base (as offset from closest levels) for selected views.